Polls: You’re all our agents, Labour Party tells supporters

 “A Nigeria that truly will be in tandem with the mission and vision of the founding fathers on Nigeria.”

-He expressed the LP’s confidence in INEC led by Prof. Mahmoud Yakubu.
+He expressed the LP’s confidence in INEC led by Prof. Mahoud Yakubu.
 Abure said the party was confident that the election management body will do the right thing.

 “I, therefore, want to use this opportunity to appeal to INEC that the standard they have laid, the integrity they have built over the year, they must crystalize it by their activities in this election.